 Mentoring is increasingly seen as a critical aspects of Palliative Medicine (PM) training, facilitating personalized learning and development and providing holistic support to mentees and mentors throughout the mentoring relationship.
 The Palliative Medicine Initiative (PMI), a mentoring program aimed at advancing medical student led publications in peer reviewed journals reveals that mentoring in PM, also evidences mentoring’s ability to enhance interprofessional working, realize PM’s goals, improve recruitment and retention of staff, and change a mentee’s “conceptual model from disease and diagnosis to patient goals, prognosis and function”.
 Whilst these accounts of mentoring success come from accounts novice mentoring which is defined as “a dynamic, entwined, evolving, adaptable, context-specific, goal-sensitive, mentee-, mentor-, host organization-, mentoring approach-, mentoring relationship- and mentoring dynamic-dependent approach focused upon creating personalised and enduring mutually beneficial ‘fit for purpose’ relationships between an experienced clinician, junior clinicians and or students and the host organization”, little data is available on this form mentoring in novice mentoring.

-These gaps in knowledge and growing concerns that variations in practice, poor structuring of mentoring processes and a lack of effective assessments of the mentoring relationships and processes could see mentoring relationships being misused, have stymied the development of mentoring’s role in PM training and threatened the continuity of programs such as the PMI.
+These gaps in knowledge and growing concerns that variations in practice, poor structuring of mentoring processes and a lack of effective assessments of the mentoring relationships and processes have stymied the development of mentoring’s role in PM training and threatened the continuity of programs such as the PMI, and could see mentoring relationships being misused.

-With most concerns focused around issues of structuring of the mentoring process this thesis queries if a structured approach to novice mentoring could overcome regnant concerns.
-Asking “what is known of novice mentoring practice?”, “ what is known about the structuring novice mentoring programs?” and “ would a novice mentoring framework be applicable to mentoring in PM?” in order to design a mentoring framework I will study novice mentoring data in the closely related field of Internal Medicine (IM) and hope to use the data to design a framework to ensure consistency to the mentoring process.
+With most concerns focused around issues of structuring of the mentoring process, this thesis queries if a structured approach to novice mentoring could overcome regnant concerns.
+Asking “what is known of novice mentoring practice?”, “ what is known about the structuring novice mentoring programs?” and “ would a novice mentoring framework be applicable to mentoring in PM?” in order to design a mentoring framework I will study novice mentoring data in the closely related field of Internal Medicine (IM) and use the data to design a framework to ensure consistency to the mentoring process.
 I then propose to evaluate if this framework could be applied to the PM setting.

 Key AIM(s)